mcoquet/servo/README.md

         - basePlugin.js
     - interfaces/
         - baseInterface.js
-    - config.js
 ```

 ## Usage

 Extend the base classes to create custom agents, models, plugins, and interfaces.

-Register your custom components in config.js.

 Initialize the system with the configuration object.